mani254/editorify/README.md

 				maxImages={5}         // Optional: Maximum number of images allowed maxFileSize={1024}    // Optional: Maximum file size in KB validTypes={["image/jpeg", "image/png", "image/webp", "image/gif"]} // Optional: Valid file types
+            loadedImages={["https://news.ubc.ca/wp-content/uploads/2023/08/AdobeStock_559145847.jpeg"]} // to load the image urls at the initial loading helps while updating the images so that you can fetch and provide the links to display those images
 			/>
 		</div>
 	);